 Nestled into the central Oregon Coast in the tiny town of Otter Rock is the Devil’s Punch Bowl.
+There are so many great vantage points to check out along the coastal highway.
 Signage off the 101 is spotty so slowing down to really watch for the turn off is necessary.
-While there are so many great vantage points to check out along the coastal highway, the Devil’s Punch Bowl has always been a particular favorite of mine.
+Following a few twists and turns there is a small parking area set across from a few businesses.
+Just beyond the pavement are dirt paths wending their way through a grassy area sitting at the top of the cliffs.
+The Devil’s Punch Bowl has always been a particular favorite of mine.

 Do you have a landscape that moves you?
 One that you find yourself visiting over and over again?